ryancontento/blog/ryancontentoblog/content/posts/introduction-to-blazor.md

 ## Components

 Like most modern front-end web frameworks, Blazor is built around the concept of UI components.
 Components in Blazor are elements of UI, such as a pages, dialog boxes, or forms.
 If you have any experience with .NET MVC, you will instantly recognize a Blazor component (.razor page).
 That’s correct, just like in MVC, we are using razor pages.
 This means you have access to all of the power of Razor when building out your entire UI.
 For those uninitiated with razor, you may be familiar with its JavaScript cousin JSX.
 Instead of JavaScript, with razor we are writing HTML and C# in the same file.
-Before Blazor, this was only possible when done on the server, but now we can have all of this done right in the clients browser.
+Before Blazor, this was only possible when done on the server, but now this can be done right in the clients browser.

 ## Blazor WASM VS Blazor Server